 Most people know that the holidays that we celebrate as religious are steeped in ancient Celtic or pagan roots.
 The same goes for Halloween, which was originally known as the Samhain festival.

-Samhain (pronounced “sah-ween”) was a festival to celebrate the Celtic new year which begins on November 1st.
-It is a festival to celebrate the beginning of winter and for livestock to be brought in from the fields.
-The day before November 1st was thought to be when the land of the dead and the land of the living overlapped and the dead walked the earth causing sickness and crop destruction.
-So rather than get into the history too much I am going to write about how the day we celebrate as Halloween and its traditions have come about from the festival of Samhain.
+Samhain (pronounced “sah-ween”) was a festival to celebrate the Celtic new year, which begins on November 1.
+It is a festival to celebrate the beginning of winter and the time for livestock to be brought in from the fields.
+The day before was thought to be when the land of the dead and the land of the living overlapped and the dead walked the earth, causing sickness and crop destruction.
+So, rather than get into the history too much, let’s see how the day we celebrate as Halloween and its traditions have come about from the festival of Samhain.

-Trick or Treat
+Trick or treat

 This tradition, as you know, is when children come to your house dressed in costumes, ring your doorbell and say, “Trick or treat!” in the hopes of getting some candy or other treat.
 If the homeowners do not give any treats, then a trick is played on them or their property.
 This comes from the part of the Samhain festival where masks and costumes were worn to appease the evil spirits, and treats such as cakes and fruits were left outside to feed the evil forces.
 If no food was left outside, the evil forces invaded the homes or destroyed the farmer’s crops.

 During the Celtic festival, bonfires were lit in an attempt to keep the dead and the spirits away from the living and the crops.
 In turn, these fires drew insects such as mosquitoes and moths.
 These insects drew bats to the bonfire which ate the insects.
 Hence the association of bats with Halloween.